kite-sdk/kite-examples/json/README.md

 ### Flume

 The last step is to create a flume configuration that uses our morphline.
-The full configuration is in [flume.properties](flume.properties), which can be copied as the full flume agent config.
+The full configuration is in [flume.properties](flume.properties), which we copied as the full flume agent config above.

-Flume
-has two ways of calling a morphline, either in a sink or in an interceptor.
+Flume has two ways of calling a morphline, either in a sink or in an interceptor.
 We will use the interceptor, which can transform an event before putting it in a source's outgoing channel.
 The source has been configured as `tier1.sources.listener`, so interceptors are added underneath its configuration.

-In addition to the morphline interceptor, we need to add an interceptor that puts the avro record's schema in the flume event's headers for the HDFS sink.
+In addition to the morphline interceptor, we need to add an interceptor that puts the avro record's schema in the flume event's headers for the Dataset sink.
 This is done with a static interceptor because the schema doesn't change.

 __Interceptor config__: